-9.1.
-Any external work undertaken must not bring the school into disrepute or conflict with the school's interest.

-9.2 Any copyright created by a member of staff during their employment with the school becomes the property of the school.
+- 9.1.
+Any external work undertaken must not bring the Trust into disrepute or conflict with the Trust's interest. - 9.2 Any copyright created by a member of staff during their employment with the Trust becomes the property of the Trust.

-10. Safeguarding

-10.1Staff have a duty to safeguard pupils/students from:

-- physical abuse

-- sexual abuse

-- emotional abuse

-- neglect
+10.Safeguarding

-10.2.
-The duty to safeguard children and young people includes the duty to report child welfare concerns to the school's Designated Safeguarding Lead (DSL),

-10.3.
-Staff should be aware of and adopt the recommended procedures and best practice guidance outlined in the national Guidance for Safer Working Practice for those working with children and young people in education settings (October 2015).

-10.4.
-Staff should be aware of and follow the statutory responsibilities outlined in Keeping Children Safe in Education.
+- 10.1 Staff have a duty to safeguard pupils/students from: - physical abuse - sexual abuse - emotional abuse - neglect - 10.2.
+The duty to safeguard children and young people includes the duty to report child welfare concerns to their school's Designated Safeguarding Lead (DSL), - 10.3.
+Staff should be aware of and adopt the recommended procedures and best practice guidance outlined in the national Guidance for Safer Working Practice for those working with children and young people in education settings (May 2019). - 10.4.
+Staff should be aware of and follow the statutory responsibilities outlined in Keeping children safe in education 2021 (publishing.service.gov.uk) - 10.5.

-10.5.
 Staff should be aware of the risks to children from radicalisation and being drawn into terrorism as outlined in the Prevent Duty guidance.